omeresas/Ticket-Sale-Microservices-TS-React/mini-blog-app/notes/markdown_files/01_project_setup.md

 }
 ```

-## Implement the comments app and test manually
+## Implement the Comments App and Test Manually

-### Start implementing the comments app:
+### Start Implementing the Comments App:

 1. Implement the comments app similary: